async-aws/aws/docs/features/async.md

 In this example `$result` is never used.
 The HTTP request will be send on `$result->__desctuct()`.
 But that does not happen until the end of the block, after the 100 lines of business logic.
-This can be a bit confusing.
+This can be a bit confusing, especially when an exception is thrown.

 This scenario can be solved in a few ways. **Solution A** is the best one to use but the others are listed as examples.